NethServer/ns8-core/core/agent/README.md

     dump-env

+### set-status

+The `set-status` command manually changes the status of the running action.
+The command requires the new status name as argument.
+Accepted status names are:

+- `validation-failed` - see the **Action status** section for more information

+For example

+    set-status validation-failed

 ### set-progress

 A step *progress* is a number from 0 to 100.
 The overall action progress value is given by the sum of all completed steps plus the current step progress value.
 The `set-progress` step command changes the progress value for the current step.

 When the current step execution terminates successfully its progress value is always set to 100.
 For example